DMCC: Medical Devices from Design to Market Launch

-CROSS-FUNCTIONAL TRAINING FOR IN-DEPTH KNOWLEDGE OF THE MEDICAL DEVICE SECTOR AND RAPID, EFFECTIVE INTEGRATION INTO THE PROFESSIONAL WORLD
+A CROSS-FUNCTIONAL TRAINING PROGRAM FOR IN-DEPTH KNOWLEDGE OF THE MEDICAL DEVICE INDUSTRY AND A QUICK AND EFFECTIVE TRANSITION INTO THE WORKFORCE

 OBJECTIVES

-Train specialists in the design, evaluation, production, and regulation of medical devices – Provide students with advanced knowledge for their specialization in the field of medical devices – Develop their ability to adapt to the scientific, industrial, and societal environment – Promote graduate employability through academic and work-study programs – Offer interactive teaching: learning labs, flipped classrooms, interactive seminars, company visits, project-based learning, etc.
+Train professionals specializing in the design, evaluation, production, and regulation of medical devices – Equip students with advanced knowledge to specialize in the field of medical devices – Develop the ability to adapt to scientific, industrial, and societal environments – Enhance graduates’ employability through academic and work-study programs – Offer interactive teaching methods: learning labs, flipped classrooms, interactive seminars, company visits, project-based learning, and more.

-• Project-Based Learning (PBL) based on the real clinical needs of patients, clinicians, and medical device companies
+• Project-Based Learning (PBL) grounded in the real-world clinical needs of patients, clinicians, and medical device companies

-• More than 35 industry and clinical experts who base their teaching on their daily professional activities
+• More than 35 industry experts and clinicians who base their teaching on their daily professional practice

-• Access to the DISCORD network for all DMCC Master's graduates to discuss issues in the medical device sector.
+• Access to the DISCORD network for all DMCC Master’s graduates to discuss issues in the medical device industry

-• Access to the Qualitiso website during the training period at the faculty.
+• Access to the Qualitiso website during the training period at the university.

-• A day for alumni to prepare for professional integration
+• An alumni day to prepare for career entry

-• Visits to companies and research laboratories related to the medical device sector (Dedienne Santé, Womed, etc.)
+• Visits to companies and research laboratories in the medical device sector (Dedienne Santé, Womed, etc.)

-• Integration into the Medical Device Innovation Institute network
+• Integration into the Medical Device Innovation Institute’s network

-• Participation in the After Hours Innovation event (Popularization of innovative medical devices)
+• Participation in the After Hours Innovation event (Outreach on Innovative Medical Devices)

-• A small team of faculty members who are specialists in the field and deeply committed to providing personalized support for professional integration.
+• A small team of faculty members who are experts in the field and deeply committed to providing personalized support to help students transition into the workforce.

-• An apprenticeship program with a schedule that maximizes time spent in the workplace
+• An apprenticeship program structured to maximize the time spent at the workplace

-• Synthesis, characterization, evaluation, and shaping of biomaterials
+• Synthesis, characterization, evaluation, and processing of biomaterials

 • In-depth knowledge of the regulatory and economic constraints of the medical device market